The Early Stories

 Finalist for the 2012 Mythopoeic Fantasy Award for Childrens Literature

 Lilah is bursting with questions–why are the local kids outside the palace so ragged?
-Why do they hate the sight of her?
-Why does her older brother Peitar write so many letters, and why, WHY won’t anyone tell her what’s going on?
-She invents a disguise so she can find out for herself.
+Why do they hate f her?
+Why does her older brother Peitar write so many secret letters, and WHY won’t anyone tell her what’s going on?
+She disguises herself to find out.
 For the first time she makes friends, and meets the heroic young revolutionary leader, Derek.

-Lilah and her new friends become spies and disguised thieves in order to help Peitar and Derek, who have been swept into the middle of unrest and danger.
-And that’s when adventure and danger find them.
+Lilah and her new friends become spies in order to help Peitar and Derek, who have been swept into the middle of unrest and danger.

 In this sequel to The Spy Princess, Lilah, newly made a princess, teams up with Atan, the hidden princess of the oldest country in the world, Sartor, to free the kingdom from a century of enchantment.